Fiverr: Acquisitions

 In 2017, Fiverr acquired the video creation marketplace VeedMe.

 In January 2018, AND.CO, maker of software for freelancers, was acquired by Fiverr.
 Afterwards, CEO Micha Kaufman said that at the time, many of AND CO's capabilities, such as invoicing, are "baked into" the Fiverr marketplace, but "the vast majority of freelancing is happening offline"—and Fiverr wants to enable those offline relationships.
 AND.CO was converted into Fiverr Workspace in 2021.

 In February 2019, Fiverr acquired the premium subscription-based content marketing platform, ClearVoice which was founded in 2014.

 In August 2020, Fiverr acquired SLT Consulting, a boutique digital marketing agency specializing in social media marketing, search engine optimization (SEO), as well as brand and content marketing.
 The agency was founded by Sharon Lee Thony, who built its business using Fiverr.

 In February 2021, Fiverr acquired the creative talent marketplace Working Not Working.

 In October 2021, Fiverr acquired the education and training platform CreativeLive.

 In November 2021, Fiverr acquired the freelance management platform Stoke Talent for $95 million.

-In July 2024, Fiverr announced its acquisition of AutoDS, a dropshipping automation company founded by Lior Pozin.
+In July 2024, Fiverr announced its acquisition of AutoDS, a dropshipping automation platform and company employing more than 200 people and founded by Lior Pozin.
+In May 2025, AutoDS announced it had been named as Shopify's top affiliate partner.

+In November 2025, Fiverr acquired the Ukrainian IT holding Digis Group, which included Digis and Scalamandra.
+Following the acquisition, Digis founder Mykyta Nahatkin remained with the combined structure, while the Digis team of about 200 employees grew by 20 percent after the deal.